panbong/panbong.github.io/blog/_posts/2021-07-22-From-Pytorch-to-Pytorch-Lightning.md

 pip install pytorch-lightning
 ```

-- Insert `import pytorch-lightning as pl` in your python code
+- Insert `import pytorch_lightning as pl` in your python code

 ### To see tensorboard